England's Mills out of T20 World Cup

 He was diagnosed with a congenital back condition in 2015 and suffered another stress fracture earlier this year.

-England pace bowler Mark Wood has not played in the World Cup.
-He required an ankle injection before England's tournament opener against West Indies.
+Fellow England pace bowler Mark Wood has not yet played in the World Cup.
+He had an ankle injection before England's tournament opener against West Indies.

-Left-arm seamer Sam Curran was replaced by brother Tom before the tournament started after he withdrew with a back injury.
+Left-arm seamer Sam Curran withdrew with a back injury before the tournament started and was replaced by his brother Tom.

 - 'I've been a millionaire and wanted to kill myself': Paul Merson opens up about how gambling has affected his life